Duluth Loop

 What is the timeline of the Project?

-We started the early data collection for the project in fall 2020 and anticipate a five-year timeline for route develop through construction including:
+We started the early data collection for the project in fall 2020 and anticipate a five to seven-year timeline for route develop through construction including:

 What will the structures look like and how tall will they be?